Whaling in the United Kingdom: The northern whale fishery

 The government increased the bounty to forty shillings a ton in 1750 and this proved the tipping point for a take off in the trade.
 Just two ships were fitted out in 1749, increasing to twenty in 1750, and eighty-three by 1756.
 The forty shillings a ton bounty represented a subsidy of £600 for the average-sized 300-ton ship in the trade.
 Also important was a jump in demand for whale oil.
 The manufacture of woollen textiles was increasing and right whale oil was widely used to clean wool before it was spun.
 The Industrial Revolution needed lubricants for machinery, and growing urbanization increased the demand for lamp fuel, including in street lighting.
 London was the best lit city in the world, with 5,000 street lamps by the 1740s.
 The building industry also used whale oil as an ingredient in paint, varnish and putty.
 All of this increase in demand led to a rise in price.
 The average wholesale price was £14 7s a tun early in the 1740s and this rose to £27 a tun in 1754.
 At the same time Dutch had started to withdraw from the fishery.

 Scottish ports were well placed to participate in the growth of the fleet.
 They were closer to the northern whaling grounds and sent forth more whalers to the Arctic than English outports early in this revival of interest in the trade.
 Scottish ports involved in the trade, in order of importance, were, Leith, Dunbar, Borrowstounness (Bo'ness), Dundee, Aberdeen, Montrose, Glasgow, Anstruther, Greenock, Kirkcaldy and Alloa.

 London remained the single most important port dispatching 71% of British whalers in 1753.
 Other English ports involved include Hull (from 1598), Newcastle (1752), Whitby (1753), Exeter (1754), Ipswich (1786) and Peterhead (1788).
-Additional English and Welsh ports participating during the "bounty period" (1733–1824) were Berwick, Dartmouth, Grimsby, Liverpool, Lynn, Milford, Scarborough, Stockton, Sunderland, Whitehaven and Yarmouth.
+Additional English and Welsh ports participating during the "bounty period" (1733–1824) were Berwick, Bristol, Dartmouth, Grimsby, Liverpool, Lynn, Milford, Scarborough, Stockton, Sunderland, Whitehaven and Yarmouth.

 Captain William Scoresby jnr.
 (1789–1857) was a noted Arctic whaler, explorer, scientist, author and clergyman.

 There were setbacks along the way.
 These included war in Europe in 1756, which saw the crews of some northern whalers depleted by the press-gangs, regardless of exemptions granted to harpooners, line-managers and boatsteerers A fall in the price of oil at the same time also impacted the industry and led shipowners to leave the trade.
 There were eighty-three vessels involved in 1759, and just forty when the war ended in 1763.
 Whaling remained at a low ebb for the next decade with some ports, such as Whitby and Hull, leaving the trade entirely for a time.
 Numbers slowly increased till there were fifty vessels involved by 1770.